dmapper/docclean/README.md

 Examples:
   docclean -u mongodb://localhost:27017/idg -d 3 -c tasks

-  # clean all 3-day old records from all tasks collections and corresponding ops
+  # clean all 3-day old records from all task's collections including
-  # docs
+  # corresponding ops docs (sharedb and livedb)
 ```

 ### as a package